halcy/Mastodon.py/docs/index.rst

 Version checking can also be disabled altogether.
 If a version check fails, Mastodon.py throws a `MastodonVersionError`.

+Some functions need to check what version of Mastodon they are talking to.
+These will generally use a cached version to avoid sending a lot of pointless requests.

+Many non-mainline forks have various different formats for their versions and they have different, incompatible ideas about how to report version.
+Mastodon.py tries its best to figure out what is going on, but success is not guaranteed.

 With the following functions, you can make Mastodon.py re-check the server version or explicitly determine if a specific minimum Version is available.
 Long-running applications that aim to support multiple Mastodon versions